BagchiS6/AutoPF/examples/low-rank-PFM-inversion/README.md

 # Low-Rank PFM Inversion

-**A field-level inverse workflow for learning phase-field model parameters from PFM-derived surface response maps.**
+**A field inversion workflow for learning phase-field model parameters from PFM-derived surface response maps.**

-This example shows how AutoPF can sit inside a larger scientific loop: launch MOOSE/Ferret phase-field campaigns, collect full-field displacement outputs, compress those fields with POD/SVD, train a condition-aware surrogate, and use that surrogate to propose the next simulations for inverse fitting.
+This example shows how AutoPF can sit inside a larger scientific loop: launch MOOSE phase-field campaigns, collect full-field displacement outputs, compress those fields with POD (Proper Orthogonal Decomposition), train a condition-aware surrogate, and use that surrogate to propose the next simulations for inverse fitting.

 <p align="center">